NegativeZero000/SlackMessages/README.md

 Create messages for Slack Webhooks

 ### Note
 This lacks extensive support for _all_ message attributes.
-This is primarilly so support simple to intermediate messages e.i messages, attachments, fields and actions.
+This is primarilly to support simple to intermediate messages e.g messages, attachments, fields and actions.

 ## Use case

 The ps1 file contains a collection of cmdlets that help create messages, as either objects or JSON, that can be used as a payload for a request to a Slack webhook.
 Currently I use this in conjuction with my https://github.com/NegativeZero000/KijijiListings module.

-It's usage can be considered tedious for some of the simplere messages but it helps when used in conjunction with other PowerShell objects and processes.
+It's usage can be considered tedious for some of the simpler messages but it helps when used in conjunction with other PowerShell objects and processes.

 ## Sample Usage